-    Then I came across Wealth Dynamics (also known as Talent Dynamics).
+Then I came across Wealth Dynamics.
 Wealth Dynamics was developed by Roger Hamilton and is aimed at entrepreneurs trying to increase the value of their business by understanding themselves and finding their natural path to wealth.
 It’s based on the creative cycle, and goes through the What, Who, When, Where, How of developing an idea.
 There are 8 profiles, split between extroverted and introverted and varying in the types of tasks they each prefer to do.

 I first did the test a few years ago and didn’t really understand my result.
 I am a Lord and the descriptions and examples given on the websites are just not very inspiring.
 They all talk about leveraging money and cash assets, and it all seemed a bit irrelevant to me.
 I understood the Creator, the Star and the more obvious profiles, but the rest didn’t really make as much sense.